Frequently Asked Questions About the COVID-19 Vaccine

 No, the vaccine does not and cannot change your DNA in any way.

-People who have allergies to the COVID-19 vaccine ingredients should not be vaccinated.
-Talk to your doctor or healthcare provider if you are unsure.
+- People who have allergies to the COVID-19 vaccine ingredients should consult their health care provider for an assessment.

-People who have had a serious allergic reaction to the COVID-19 vaccine (first dose) should not receive a second dose of the COVID-19 vaccine until they have been advised by public health.
+- People who have had a serious allergic reaction to the COVID-19 vaccine (first dose) should not receive a second dose or booster dose of the COVID-19 vaccine until they have been advised by public health.

 Check with your doctor or healthcare provider if you have had a serious allergic reaction to a vaccine in the past.
 They will look at your medical records and help you make the decision.

 Should I get the COVID-19 vaccine if I have food or seasonal allergies?

 Please talk with your physician or healthcare provider to learn if it is safe for you to receive the COVID-19 vaccine.

 I just got vaccinated for something else.
 Can I still get the COVID-19 vaccine now?